DamianT7/rabbitmq/README.md

 ```

 <h2>Step 3</h2>
-Open a terminal, navigate to your rabbitmq-go folder and run "docker-compose" up.
+Open a terminal, navigate to your rabbitmq-go folder and run "docker-compose".
 Make sure that your Docker daemon is running.
 This command will pull the rabbitmq:3-management-alpine image, create the container rabbitmq and start the service and webUI.

 <h2>Step 4</h2>